Loughlin, Giannulli: College bribery charges must be tossed

 “For government agents to coerce an informant into lying on recorded calls to generate false inculpatory evidence against investigative targets-and to then knowingly prosecute those targets using that false evidence-is governmental malfeasance of the worst kind,” the lawyers wrote.

+The defense also accused investigators of allowing Singer to delete thousands of text messages from his cellphone and then mounting an “aggressive (and highly successful) pressure campaign” to get parents to plead guilty.

+“While withholding the notes and many other examples of material exculpatory information, the government attempted to coerce defendants into pleading guilty by threatening that if they did not, they would face additional charges,” the parents’ lawyers wrote.

-Singer’s notes weren’t given to the defense until February because the government believed they were privileged and didn’t review them further after discovering them in October 2018, prosecutors have said.
+Singer’s notes weren’t given to the defense until February because the government believed they were privileged and didn’t review them further after discovering them, prosecutors have said.
 Prosecutors say it doesn’t matter whether Singer called the payments bribes or donations, because it was still an illegal quid pro quo.

 The defense said if the judge doesn’t dismiss the case, he should at least prevent prosecutors from using the “tainted recordings” at trial and order a hearing to “uncover the full truth about the recordings and the government’s efforts to fabricate and conceal evidence.”